2021 information for papers will be published in early September.

 - Taught face-to-face on the Christchurch campus 2 - 2.5 hours per week throughout the first and second semester preparing students for clinical the two clinical placements in the first semester and one in the second semester.

-- Required: Polit, D. F., Beck, C. T. (2011).
-Nursing Research: generating and assessing evidence for nursing practice (9th ed).
-Philadelphia: Wolters Kluwer/Lippincott Williams and Wilkins
+Reccomended: Polit, D. F., Beck, C. T. (2017).
+Nursing Research: generating and assessing evidence for nursing practice (10th ed).
+Philadelphia: Wolters Kluwer

 - Graduate Attributes Emphasised